 Dr Jiwa is a member of the Board of Governors for Edinburgh Napier University.
 She has been involved with the International Baccalaureate Organization (IBO) since 1998 and has been their Chief Examiner for Islamic History since 2001.
 Prior to joining the IIS, she worked as a counsellor and manager for Saheliya, a mental health project for Edinburgh’s ethnic minority women.
 She was appointed by Her Majesty Queen Elizabeth II in 1998 as a part-time Commissioner for the Mental Welfare Commission in Scotland, leading to a listing in Who’s Who in Scotland, where she has been noted since its 2000 publication.

-She has recently published her first book entitled Towards a Shi'i Mediterranean Empire in 2009 and her second work titled The Founder of Cairo: The Reign of the Fatimid Imam-Caliph al-Mu’izz is to be published in spring 2013.
+Dr Jiwa’s latest publication is titled: The Founder of Cairo: The Fatimid Imam-Caliph al-Muizz and his Era.
+This complements her earlier work titled Towards a Shi'i Mediterranean Empire, which she published in 2009.
 She has also contributed a chapter entitled Inclusive Governance: A Fatimid illustration to A Companion to the Muslim World.
 Dr Jiwa is currently working on a monograph on the life and times of the Fatimid Imam-Caliph al-‘Aziz billah.